-Since the first Corporate Bond was issued in 1992, we currently have more than 1500 corporate debt instruments listed on the JSE Debt Board.
+Since the first corporate bond was issued in 1992, more than 1 500 corporate debt instruments have been listed on the JSE’s Interest Rate Market.

-These instruments provide a way for the corporate entities concerned to raise money for large capital projects.
+These instruments allow companies to raise money for large capital-intensive projects.
 Investors lend their money in return for regular interest payments.
 After a predetermined period, the loans are paid back to the investors.
-Listing the bond on the JSE Debt Board improves the issuers’ ability to raise finance because it allows investors to sell the loan to other investors should they wish to.
+The liquidity created by listing a corporate bond enables companies to raise long-term debt securities as investors may exit should they require cash flow.

 Liquidity remains relatively low compared with government debt, but issuance keeps growing.
 Some of the instruments on this market are: